 Applications will be accepted and reviewed on a rolling "first come, first served" basis.

 The Community Event and Activation Grant (CEAG) program will work to help Manchester recover from the negative effects of the COVID-19 pandemic by distributing grants for community events and projects.

 Applicants can apply for up to $10,000 per grant for community-based projects and events contributing to community health and safety, economic development, and tourism.
 (Examples include events: neighborhood block party or concert in the park or projects: public art installations, outdoor seating, bike racks, and more.)
-All applicants are required to provide a 25% match for each project, which can include direct funding, in-kind donations, or volunteer hours.
+All applicants are required to provide a minimum 25% match for each project, which can include direct funding, in-kind donations, or volunteer hours.

 Completed applications can be emailed to PCD-ARPA@manchesternh.gov with the subject line “CEAG Application”, or mailed to City of Manchester, Planning and Community Development, Attn: CEAG Application, 1 City Hall Plaza, Manchester, NH 03101